kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 # Cloud-native Java EE Microservices with KumuluzEE: REST service using config, discovery, security, metrics, logging and fault tolerance

 A goal of this tutorial is to develop a cloud-native Java EE microservice application, using KumuluzEE microservice framework and KumuluzEE extensions.
-Application will consist of two microservices which will work together to provide wanted functionalities.

 We will develop a sample application for managing customers and their orders.
-Developed application will consist of two microservices; one for managing customer entities and one for managing order entities.
-We will implement all important concepts and functionalities that are essential in microservice architecture, such as dynamic configuration, service discovery, fault tolerance, centralized log collection, performance metrics collections and security mechanisms.
+The application consists of two microservices; one for managing customer entities and one for managing order entities.
+We will demonstrate important cloud-native concepts and functionalities that are essential in microservice architecture, such as dynamic configuration (with config server), service discovery, fault tolerance, centralized logging, performance metrics collection, and security mechanisms.

 We will use the following KumuluzEE extensions:
 - KumuluzEE REST for implementation of filtering, sorting and pagination on REST resources,
 - KumuluzEE Config for dynamic reconfiguration of microservices with the use of configuration servers,
 - KumuluzEE Discovery for service registration and service discovery,
 - KumuluzEE Fault Tolerance for improving the resilience of microservices,
-- KumuluzEE Logs for advanced centralised logging,
+- KumuluzEE Logs for advanced centralized logging,
 - KumuluzEE Metrics for collection of performance metrics,
 - KumuluzEE Security for securing developed REST endpoints.

-First, we will create a maven project that will hold both our microservices.
-We will then implements both microservices and use KumuluzEE extensions to implement configuration, service discovery, fault tolerance, logging, metrics collection and security mechanisms.
+First, we will create a Maven project that will contain both our microservices.
+We will then implement both microservices and use the KumuluzEE extensions to implement configuration, service discovery, fault tolerance, logging, metrics and security mechanisms.

-Complete source code can be found in the git repository.
+Complete source code can be found on the GitHub repository.

-## Create maven project
+## Create Maven project

-The root maven project will hold both developed microservices.
-Each microservice will be splitted into three modules; persistence, with JPA Entities and database access logic, business-logic, with CDI beans holding implementation of business logic, and api module, exposing business logic in form of RESTful services.
+The root Maven project will hold both developed microservices.
+Each microservice will be structured into three modules; persistence, with JPA Entities and database access logic, business-logic, with CDI beans holding implementation of business logic, and api module, exposing business logic in form of RESTful services.
 The full structure should be as
 follows: